ivanp7/cl-multiagent-system/README.md

 a constant: `+no-value+` of type `missing-value`.
 This value can be tested for with a function `no-value-p`.

+#### Registry

+TODO

 #### Data table

-A data table is a hash table wrapper entity, created with the function
+A data table is a property list generalization entity, created with the function

 ```lisp
 (make-data-table &rest data-plist)